-Among other things, the Agreements required the Company to file a registration statement under the Securities Act of 1933, as amended (the "Securities Act"), to permit the sale by Air Canada of up to 2,200,000 shares of the Class B common stock held by it and by certain of the AP Investors of up to an aggregate of 2,271,015 such shares pursuant to an underwritten offering arranged by the Company.
-The sale of these shares by Air Canada and the AP Investors was completed on May [14], 1996.
-Upon completion of this offering, the Agreements provide for the following additional steps to be taken:
+Among other things, the Agreements required the Company to file a registration statement under the Securities Act of 1933, as amended (the "Securities Act"), to permit the sale by Air Canada of 2,200,000 shares of the Class B common stock held by it and by certain of the AP Investors of an aggregate of 1,730,240 such shares pursuant to an underwritten offering arranged by the Company.
+The sale of these shares by Air Canada and the AP Investors was completed on May 14, 1996.
+The Agreements provided for the following additional steps to be taken in connection with the completion of this offering: